Author: Kellie Hayden

 - Other ongoing issues that can lead to thickened skin.

 When we see these dermatitis symptoms in small mammals, it means something abnormal is at play.
-What this abnormality is, however, can be one of many wide-ranging causes, such as a bacterial or fungal infection, repeated irritation from rubbing up against an object within the pet’s environment, or an abrasion, meaning a skin-deep injury.
+What this abnormality is, however, can be one of many wide-ranging causes, such as a bacterial or fungal infection, repeated irritation from an object within the pet’s environment, or an abrasion, meaning a skin-deep injury.

 Dermatitis can sometimes be the only symptom present in a small pet, or can be paired with other skin and coat conditions described here.